nosafesys/pyjack/README.md

 # PyJack

-PyJack is a Python script designed for checking and validating links on websites.
-It utilizes multithreading and various Python libraries to efficiently scan a website and report broken or invalid links.
+PyJack is a Python script designed for checking if a link is broken, and thus hijackable.

+It fetches web pages and searches for links within href attributes found in the source of the web page.

+Links are categorized as either internal och external.
+Internal links are relative paths or links with the domain of the target (this includes subdomains).
+External links are links that point to other domains than that of the target.

+By default PyJack checks all external links for broken ones but specifically identifies social links.

 ## Requirements